ImperialCollegeLondon/python_oop_course/_episodes/01-Basic_OOP.md

         print(f"Hello {name}!
 This instance is {self}")
 ```

-- Here, `MySecondClass` has a method, `say_hello` with two input parameters:
+- Here, `MySecondClass` has a method, `say_hello`, with two input parameters:
-    - The first one, usually called `self` refers to the specific instance of this class being used.
-It is compulsory: all methods within a class must take this parameter as first argument.
+    - The first one, usually called `self` refers to the specific instance of the class being used.
+It is compulsory: **all methods within a class must take `self` as its first argument.**
-    - The second argument is just a parameter used within the method.
+    - The second argument is just a parameter used within the method, like in any regular Python function.
 - As with any function in Python, methods can have any number of positional and keyword arguments, as well as returning values using the keyword `return`.
 - To call a method of a class, use the dot notation `.` to separate the name of the object and the method being invoked.
 - The value for the first argument, `self`, is assigned automatically to the instance being used and **must not be provided**: